noahehall/theBookOfNoah/algorithms.md

   - divide the problem into smaller pieces each of which is manageable on its own
   - by making a problem simpler, you dan create a set of simpler steps to finding a problem solution
     - reduces  the time to find the solution
-    - reduces the number of resources untestedimproves you rchances of finding precisly the solution you need
+    - reduces the number of resources untestedimproves your chances of finding precisly the solution you need
   - example
     - looking for a book in a library (i.e. dewey decimal system)
       - divide the library into childrens and adults sections
       - divide the adults section into further categories, etc
       - give each category a code
       - map each book to a category code
+    - writing a book
+      - instead of writing a whole book
+      - write it one chapter at a time

 ### process divide and conquer
   - create a precise problem definition